 “She was a shrewish-looking little creature of perhaps eight or nine, with sharp eyes of a pale washed-out blue and no eyebrows or eyelashes to speak of.
 Her straw-coloured hair was stringy and sticky with jam and she wore a dirty satin dress two sizes too small for her.”

-The meeting with the bold child in the street had struck a literary chord, recalling another diminutive eccentric from a Dickens novel, whose language and manners Joan Aiken couldn’t resist combining with the forthright attitude of the neighbour’s small daughter, a character who might well have lived during the reign of her own invented good King James lll.
+The meeting with the bold child in the street had struck a literary chord for her, recalling another diminutive eccentric from a Dickens novel, whose language and manners Joan Aiken couldn’t resist combining with the forthright attitude of the neighbour’s small daughter, a character who might well have lived during the reign of her own invented good King James lll.
 But who was this other mysterious child, and in which of Dickens’ many novels did she appear?

 An illustration by ‘Phiz’ and perhaps an inspiration for the Twite Family?